 - Totally Radical: Bart's image in early 90s pop culture can be seen as this, even though this was never really part of his persona in the actual show (his skateboarding in the opening sequence perhaps being the closest he ever came).
 The episode parodied this phenomenon, right down to the quoting of "Cowabunga".
 When popular perception of the show began to focus more on Homer's antics, this aspect subsided.

 - With Friends Like These...: Apu is the one who spearheads the town into turning on Bart when things go berserk.

 - You Have Got to Be Kidding Me!: Lisa has this reaction.

-- You Might Remember Me from...: Troy McClure's other self-help videos include Smoke Yourself Thin and Get Confidence, Stupid!
+- You Might Remember Me from...: In-Universe.
+Troy McClure's other self-help videos include Smoke Yourself Thin and Get Confidence, Stupid!